Build-Week-Kickstarter-Success-PT/BE/README.md

 **Status 200 - Success**

-> Deletes the campaign with the given campaign_id (If the user has more than one campaign it will delete the campaign with the given campaign_id and return an array of the remainder campaigns)
+> Deletes the campaign with the given campaign_id (If the user has more than one campaign it will delete the campaign with the given campaign_id and returns an array of the remainder campaigns)

 ```
 {